 Being with Jimmy Carter in Damascus, Syria sitting across a table in the Presidential Palace there having lunch with Bashar al-Assad, his Senior Adviser and Foreign Minister, less than a year before things started going seriously downhill there.
 Also overnighting in Darfur with Jimmy Carter, Desmond Tutu and Richard Branson.
 Strange business we’re in.

-For over four decades, Rick Jasculca has been a leader in the field of strategic communications and special events management, first as an executive of an independent Chicago-based public relations firm, and, since 1981, as CEO of public affairs firm of Jasculca Terman.
+For almost five decades, Rick Jasculca has been a leader in the field of strategic communications and special events management, first as an executive of an independent Chicago-based public relations firm, and, since 1981, as Chairman of the public affairs firm, Jasculca Terman Strategic Communications.

-Independent of his career path in strategic communications, Rick has twice served as a special consultant to the White House—first as both Press Lead and Lead Advance to the Carter White House, then for eight years as Senior Lead Advance to both President Bill Clinton and First Lady Hillary Rodham Clinton.
-In the latter capacity, Rick served as White House Project Coordinator for the 1994 Summit of the Americas in South Florida, the Wye River Middle East Peace Talks and the inaugural Save America’s Treasures Tour; Advance Lead for the President for the G-8 Summits in Naples, Italy, Birmingham, England and Okinawa, Japan; and Advance Lead for the First Lady for Hillary’s Clinton first solo overseas trip to India, as well as her historic 1995 speech at the UN Women’s Conference in Beijing.
+Independent of his strategic communications career, Rick has twice served as a special consultant to The White House – first as both Press Lead and Advance Lead in the Carter White House, and then, for eight years as Senior Advance Lead for both President Bill Clinton and First Lady Hillary Rodham Clinton.
+In the latter capacity, Rick served as White House Project Coordinator for the 1994 Summit of the Americas in South Florida, the Wye River Middle East Peace Talks and the inaugural Save America’s Treasures Tour; Advance Lead for The President for the G-8 Summits in Naples, Italy-Birmingham, England-and Okinawa, Japan; and Advance Lead for many of First Lady Hillary Clinton’s international journeys, including her first solo overseas trip to India, as well as her historic 1995 speech at the UN Women’s Conference in Beijing.

 Posted: April 26, 2016 inJT is honored to team up with Senator Durbin on the launch of the HEAL Initiative, which aims to reduce violence in Chicago neighborhoods.